Balloon-Powered Car – SICK Science

-The power of air pressure propels a racer across the room
+Air pressure powers a homemade racer across the floor.

-When it comes to powering a race car, there are a ton of different options.
-Some cars are powered by gasoline, diesel, or other combustible fuels, or you can even power miniature race cars using a mousetrap!
-In the Balloon Powered Car, we’ll show you how to build a racer that uses the power of air pressure to roll across a room.
+When it comes to powering a race car, there are a lot of options.
+Some cars use gasoline, diesel fuel, rocket fuel, or other combustible material.
+Some have used solar power to charge batteries.
+You can power a miniature race car with a rubber band or a mousetrap.
+In the Balloon-Powered Car, we’ll show you how to build your own racer and then use air pressure to zip it across a surface.

 - Regular cardboard